birders-slack/documentation/README.md

 ### How to join

-Anyone can join, and it's free - simply follow the steps at [birders.info](http://www.birders.info).
+Anyone can join, and it's free - simply follow the steps [here](https://bit.ly/2P87vCz).

 ### What to do when you join